IBM/itz-support-public/IBM-Technology-Zone/IBM-Technology-Zone-Runbooks/validating-collections.md

-## How to Verify Validaiton Runs against a collection
+## How to Verify Validaiton Runs Against a Collection

 1. Log in to Techzone
 2. Navigate to the collection in question via https://techzone.ibm.com/collection/<id> or https://techzone.ibm.com/collection/<slug>